SAFETY AND SECURITY

 - Possession of such items for authorized University purposes.

-- Possession of such items by employees who are on-duty authorized law enforcement officers.
+- Possession of such items by employees who are authorized law enforcement officers.

 - Lawful possession of firearms in privately-owned vehicles while on any University campus.